MLSysBook/.github/profile/README.md

 This GitHub organization complements the textbook with real-world artifacts across the ML systems stack:

-- 🔌 **Hardware labs and kits**: Hands-on educational kits for learning and teaching ML systems using TinyML.
+- 🔌 **Hardware kits**: Hands-on educational kits for learning and teaching ML systems using TinyML.
 - 🧪 **Hands-on labs**: Exercises tied to textbook chapters, from data pipelines to deployment and optimization.
 - 🏗️ **System implementations**: Reference implementations of training loops, runtime layers, model optimization workflows, and benchmarking setups.
 - 📊 **Benchmarking tools**: Aligned with emerging standards in energy, performance, and sustainability.